 What to expect from a Bose Atmos soundbar

-With a Bose Dolby Atmos-capable soundbar (for example, the Bose Smart Soundbar 900 paired with a Bass Module 700), you’ll get a refined, articulate signature that prioritizes dialogue and imaging over theatrical coloration.
-Voices sit forward and intelligible, midrange detail is clean, and Atmos height cues are believable without sounding exaggerated — useful when a whispered line or distant footstep can change how you react in a story-driven or competitive match.
+With Bose gaming soundbars — for example, the Bose Smart Soundbar 900 paired with a Bass Module 700 — you’ll get a refined, articulate signature that prioritizes dialogue and imaging over theatrical coloration.
+Voices sit forward and intelligible, midrange detail is clean, and Atmos height cues are believable without sounding exaggerated — useful when a whispered line or distant footstep can change how you react in a story-driven or competitive match

 Practical setup and tuning tips